 Even with the label being changed, the procedure for these disputes remains fairly consistent and is still driven by what is in the child’s best interest.
-For more information on parental responsibility laws or if you have any questions call us today at 630-444-0701 or fill out the form on the right and one of our representatives will get back to you shortly.
+For more information on parental responsibility laws or if you have any questions call us today at 630-444-0701 or fill out the contact form to the right and one of our associates will get back with you shortly.

 Preparation for Parental Responsibility Cases